takanory/slides/20200510pyconhk/PITCHME.md

 * Thank you for taking the time to watch my talk
 * I am very happy to be able to talk at PyCon HK 2020 Spring
 * My talk title is "Decade of PyCon JP" ...
-Today
+Today,...

 ---